malev/codingnews.info/source/2014-09-18-middleman-to-s3.html.markdown

 tags: ruby, programming, hacking
 ---

 Hello!
 If you are reading this blog, then you are reading a blog generated with [Middleman](middlemanapp.com).
 Yet another static site generator!
 But **I like this one**.
-Thanks to the community behind it, there are plenty of [extensions](http://directory.middlemanapp.com/#/extensions/all) around there and if you come from the Rails world, you'll fell amazing with the [Asset Pipeline](http://middlemanapp.com/basics/asset-pipeline/).
+Thanks to the community behind it, there are plenty of [extensions](http://directory.middlemanapp.com/#/extensions/all) around there and if you come from the Rails world, you'll find amazing with the [Asset Pipeline](http://middlemanapp.com/basics/asset-pipeline/).
 Ok, ok, enought. **Let's deploy it into S3!**

 We will need a **middleman** app.
 We are going to use [asistencia-victima](https://github.com/hhba/asistencia-victima).
-Just clone it and the run:
+Just clone it and then run:

     git clone https://github.com/hhba/asistencia-victima.git
     cd asistencia-victima